(keep reading to learn what happened)

 To help things go smoothly, Greg jumps in to assist her.

-Eventually, things seem to be going great.
+Eventually, things seem to be going great, which is where the first rescue ends.

 The second Champagne’s rescue happened during the Covid-19 pandemic, where things were pretty bleak for the bar as it dealt with restrictions.